benjamin-shen/dbot/README.md

 All possible commands can be found in [commands.txt](dictionaries/commands.txt).
 All recognized keywords can be found in [keywords.txt](dictionaries/keywords.txt).

-Future ideas for the bot can be found in [todo.txt](developer/todo.txt).

 ### Files
 [commands.py](commands.py): the actual instructions for each bot command.
 [dbot.py](dbot.py): bot instructions for when someone in the group sends a message.